 4. Develop the Skill of Circumlocution

-Undoubtedly, there will be times when you lack vocabulary or grammar.
+Undoubtedly, there will be times when your lack of vocabulary or grammar leaves you feeling blocked.
 Do your best to work around it and resist the urge to switch to English!
 For example, if a sentence just isn’t coming out right, stop and rephrase it.
 Simplifying your idea and using shorter sentences is a good strategy.
 It may sound choppy, but you can still get your point across.
 Likewise, if you lack vocabulary, try describing the word.
 This is a technique called circumlocution.
-Both of these strategies are essential skills.
-They do get easier with time and working on them will help you to avoid getting blocked when speaking French.
+Both of these strategies are essential skills that get easier with time and practice.

 Keep in mind that even advanced speakers use these approaches.
 Just consider what you do in your native language when a word doesn’t come to mind right away!